mac-theobio/Lab_meeting/README.md

 # Mac-Theobio Lab Meetings

-- Thursdays at 12:30 (Ontario time) by [zoom](https://mcmaster.zoom.us/j/98856294231) (you will need a link or password from your email to join)
+- Thursday _or Friday at 14:30 (Ontario time) by [zoom](https://mcmaster.zoom.us/j/98856294231) (you will need a link or password from your email to join)
 	* [email if you can't find password](mailto:dushoff@mcmaster.ca)

 __Lab coffee__